Our doctors treat the following conditions:

 - The Expert Panel for the New Guidelines now suggests that ALL patients have TWO EpiPens or Auvi-Qs everywhere the child is at all times, since 20% of reactions can require a second dose, if the patient is getting worse again (biphasic reaction).
 So, you will be provided with a prescription for TWO EpiPen or Auvi-Q “two packs” which contains two injectable pens each and a demonstration device to practice on yourself and others.
 There are two reasons why two EpiPens or Auvi-Qs are necessary: 1) because if the child is getting worse despite the first injection while waiting for the EMTs to arrive, a second dose should be administered within 5 to 15 minutes and 2) any mechanical device could malfunction, so a second dose should always be available.

 - The organization Food Allergy Research and Education (www.fare.org) is one of the best organizations for further education and support.
 Their information sheet on “How to read food labels” will be given to you today.
 Another excellent organization to check out is the Allergy and Asthma Network (www.allergyasthmanetwork.org).
 Also, the best local area patient/parent support group is the “Gateway Feast” on Facebook.

-- In general, it is safest for homes where a child has a food allergy NOT to have that food in the home at all due to the potential for accidental ingestions.
+- In general, it is safest for homes where a child has a food allergy NOT to have that food in the home at all due to the potential for accidental ingestion.

-- For young children in preschool and elementary school, sitting at a peanut, nut, milk or egg free table for lunch is the safest way to prevent accidental ingestions.
+- For young children in preschool and elementary school, sitting at a peanut, nut, milk or egg free table for lunch is the safest way to prevent accidental ingestion.